devmusiczz/LegalGate/README.md

 - Chat with buyers
 - Create new gigs and
 - Only the seller's gig can be deleted
-- Gigs can be reviewed by buyers based on comment and stars
+- Gigs can be reviewed by buyers based on comments and stars

 ## 🚀 User Features

-- Chat with Legal Service Provider
+- Chat with the Legal Service Provider
-- Filter and sort gigs for range of price
+- Filter and sort gigs for a range of price
 - My Orders Section for details of all gigs bought
-- Can review gig and give stars
+- Can review gigs and give stars
 - Order securely with Stripe
 - Search gigs with keywords

 ## Getting Started

 This project was built using React, Redux, Sass, HTML, JavaScript, Rest API, Node JS, Express and MongoDB with JWT and Stripe integration.
-It is an Legal Service freelance outsourcing web application and for running on your local environment you should follow these guidelines.
+It is a Legal Service freelance outsourcing web application and for running on your local environment you should follow these guidelines.

 ### Prerequisites